nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![](Diagram_Images/Implementation_Diagram_Images/DeleteHabitCommandSequenceDiagram.png)

-5. The `DeleteHabitCommand#runCommand(goalList, printManager, storage)` method is called, which in turns calls the `GoalList#deleteHabitFromGoal(goalIndex, habitIndex, printManager)` method.
+6. The `DeleteHabitCommand#runCommand(goalList, printManager, storage)` method is called, which in turns calls the `GoalList#deleteHabitFromGoal(goalIndex, habitIndex, printManager)` method.
-6. Within this newly called method, the `GoalList#getGoal(goalIndex)` method is called to retrieve the `Goal` object from the `goalList`.
+7. Within this newly called method, the `GoalList#getGoal(goalIndex)` method is called to retrieve the `Goal` object from the `goalList`.
-7. An ArrayList of habits associated with this goal is retrieved with `goal.getHabitList()`.
+8. An ArrayList of habits associated with this goal is retrieved with `Goal#getHabitList()`.
-8. The `GoalList#getHabit(habitList, habitIndex)` method is called to get the habit to be deleted.
+9. The `GoalList#getHabit(habitList, habitIndex)` method is called to get the habit to be deleted.
 If `habitIndex` is invalid, a `HaBitCommandException` is raised.
-9. The `Habit` is then deleted with the `goal.removeHabit(habitIndex)` method.
+10. The `Habit` is then deleted with the `Goal#removeHabit(habitIndex)` method.
-10. Finally, the `PrintManager#printRemovedHabit(goalDescription, habitDescription)` method is called to print a confirmation message on the successful deletion of a habit.
+11. Finally, the `PrintManager#printRemovedHabit(goalDescription, habitDescription)` method is called to print a confirmation message on the successful deletion of a habit.

 #### 4.9.2.
 Design Considerations

+The design consideration was similar to [Section 4.8.2.
+Design Considerations](#482-design-considerations), where it was ultimately decided that the habit indexes will be flushed to avoid gaps instead of being maintained.

 ### 4.10.
 Getting Help